🦃 BLACK FRIDAY - TAP TO SAVE 50% WITH CODE THANKS

 Regardless of who is under center, this team's recipe for success isn't to chuck the ball all over the field.
 When they have no choice but to air it out, Addison will benefit, but he's a clear secondary weapon in a passing attack that features arguably the best receiver in football, Justin Jefferson.

-In Week 5, Addison will travel to Cleveland to take on another AFC North opponent in the Browns.
-This Browns defense is great in general, but it's especially formidable at home.
+In Week 5, Addison will take on another AFC North opponent in the Cleveland Browns.
+This Browns defense, as we previously discussed, is no joke.

-In their two games at Huntingdon Bank Field this season, the Browns have given up zero touchdowns to wide receivers and an average of 122 passing yards.
+In their two home games this season, the Browns have given up zero touchdowns to wide receivers and an average of 122 passing yards.
 In these games, they played the Bengals with a healthy Joe Burrow and the Green Bay Packers.
+Sunday's contest in London is obviously not a true home game for Cleveland, but it's hard to trust Wentz and the Vikings' aerial attack against this unit.

 Next, the Vikings will get a Week 6 bye before facing the Eagles, Chargers, and Lions.
 Philadelphia and Detroit are middle-of-the-road matchups for wideouts, but Los Angeles has allowed the fourth-fewest fantasy points to the position.